Estate Planning 101: How to Choose an Executor to Carry Out Your Wishes

 Things can change over time.
 Your older adult’s top choice today could be an unwise choice two years from now.

-It’s good for them to review their choices regularly and especially important every time there’s a major life change.
+It’s good for them to review their choices regularly, especially when there’s a major life change.

 For example, when there’s a divorce in the family, someone becomes estranged, there’s a reconciliation between family members, etc.

-In the case of a blended family or second marriage, a corporate executor may be a good choice because they will be neutral and unbiased.
+In a blended family or second marriage, a corporate executor may be a good choice because they are neutral and unbiased.

-Next Step See AARP’s full article with 5 guidelines for how to choose an executor
+Next Steps: See AARP’s full article with 5 guidelines for how to choose an executor

 Recommended for you: